-Al Futtaim Education Signs Mou With Zhejiang Provincial Department Of Education To Promote Academic Cooperation Between UAE And China
+Al Futtaim Education signs MoU with Zhejiang Provincial Department of Education to promote academic cooperation between UAE and China

-(MENAFN- Dubai PR Network) 10 September 2024: Following a visit by Al-Futtaim Group to Hangzhou No. 2 Middle School in April this year, Al Futtaim Education Foundation (AFEF) welcomed a delegation from Zhejiang Provincial government in China and signed a Memorandum of Understanding (MoU) to promote international academic cooperation.
+(MENAFN- Orient Planet Group) 10 September 2024: Following a visit by Al-Futtaim Group to Hangzhou No. 2 Middle School in April this year, Al Futtaim Education Foundation (AFEF) welcomed a delegation from Zhejiang Provincial Government in China and signed a Memorandum of Understanding (MoU) to promote international academic cooperation.
 The meeting was aimed at fostering robust ties between AFEF and the Zhejiang Provincial Department of Education, while exploring possible avenues of collaboration in the educational sector.

 Dignitaries welcoming the delegation included Mr Omar Abdullah Al Futtaim, Vice Chairman and CEO of Al Futtaim Group, and Chairman of Al Futtaim Education Foundation; Mrs Mira Omar Al Futtaim, Chief Future of Education Officer and Board Member of Al Futtaim Education Foundation;; Fadi Hammadeh, AFEF Board Member, Chairman DIS and UAS Board; Dr. Farah Sarraj, Chief Corporate Officer, Al Futtaim Education Foundation; Simon O’Connor, School Director, Deira International School and Chief Education Officer; Kerry Ross, Chief Operations Officer, Al Futtaim Education Foundation; Kevin Loft, School Director, Universal American School.